crypto-org-chain/chain-docs/docs/getting-started/enclave-architecture.md

 - Chain ABCI is executed on the developer laptop (any operating system), and the transaction validation enclave runs inside a Docker container (using the software-simulation mode).
 - Chain ABCI is executed on the developer laptop (any operating system), and the transaction validation enclave runs on a remote Linux machine (using the hardware mode).

+For further details, please refer to the [transaction flow chat](../../plan.md#transaction-validation-enclave-tve) between Tendermint, ABCI and transaction validation enclave.

 ### Data sealing

 As previous transaction data is needed for transaction validation, it needs to be persisted locally.
 The enclave uses the process of “data sealing” for this purposes.
 To make the data accessible for future upgrades and other enclaves, it should be sealed with MRSIGNER-derived keys.
+For further details, please refer to [TEE primitives](../../plan.md#tee-primitives).

 ## Transaction data bootstrapping

 As old payment data becomes inaccessible due to the periodic key rotation (see [transaction privacy](./transaction-privacy)), newly joined nodes (or nodes that went offline for some time) would need a way to bootstrap the old transaction data by connecting to enclaves of remote nodes and requesting transaction data that the other nodes have locally sealed.

+For further details, please refer to this [implementation plan](../../plan.md#transaction-data-bootstrapping-enclave-tdbe) of **transaction data bootstrapping enclave**.

 ### Lite client inside enclaves

-Each enclave should internally run a lite client that would keep track of the validator set, so that it can safely store the latest “app hash” (see consensus).
+Each enclave should internally run a lite client that would keep track of the validator set, so that it can safely store the latest “app hash” (see [consensus](./consensus#application_hash)).

 ### Mutual attestation